Leadership Trait 6: Have Followers

 In this series of blog posts titled, “They Don’t Build Monuments Honoring Managers,” I will be documenting and sharing my thoughts about the eight traits found in GREAT LEADERS.
 While understanding that leadership styles may vary, the successful, truly transformational leaders I have encountered in my 30+ years in business exhibit these eight traits.

-Trait 6: A Great Leaders Have Followers
+Trait 6: A Great Leader Have Followers

 There are some interesting facts about great leaders.
 Some are simply born with it.
 Yes, they likely honed some of the skills that made them great leaders but occasionally there are naturally gifted leaders whom people like to follow.
 On the other hand, some leaders worked for years to hone their skills and develop the knowledge and skills that would inspire others to follow them.